warp-contracts/academy/redstone-academy-docs/docs/pst/writing-pst-contract/contract-source.md

 ```

-And the last one - core function of our contract which will be responsible for transfering tokens between addresses.
+And the last one - the core function of our contract which will be responsible for transfering tokens between addresses.
 It takes two arguments - state and destructured caller of the interaction as well as the input to the interaction.
-It substract indicated amount of tokens from caller's address and add them to the target address.
+It subtract's the indicated amount of tokens from caller's address and adds them to the target address.
 It can throw `ContractError` exception or return contract's state.

 ## ⚓ Handle function